 Comprehensive Written Examination

 Medical & Instructional Source Authority Documentation Supporting American Health Association Training Programs.
-Compliance with the statutory or regulatory requirements related to the teaching of Emergency Cardiac Care, Basic First Aid and Infectious Disease Prevention center on the development of curriculum based on the knowledge of medical and bioscience professionals.
-The Process of achieving this Medical knowledge is gained through research and the practice of medicine by licensed physicians, surgeons, paramedics, nurses and other health care professionals.
+Compliance with the statutory or regulatory requirements related to the teaching of Emergency Cardiac Care, Basic First Aid and Infectious Disease Prevention center on the development of a curriculum based on the knowledge of medical and bioscience professionals.
+The Process of achieving this Medical knowledge is gained through research and the practice of medicine by licensed physicians, surgeons, paramedics, nurses, and other health care professionals.
 Knowledge gained through medical practice and research is evaluated and debated in formal and informal education settings, peer-reviewed medical journals, consensus conferences, seminars. and through other similar processes.
 Knowledge is investigated both privately and publicly, with regard to US effectiveness, safety, ethical character, and cost-effectiveness.
 Knowledge and medical practices that survive the rigors of debate and consensus-building and meet with widespread agreement among experts eventually become generally accepted within the medical community.
 Those concepts achieving general medical acceptance are typically published in texts and journals to be relied upon by practicing healthcare professionals.
 Academic universities. vocational schools and other teaming organizations like — American Health Association — develop program content based upon published medical literature and tailor training materials to meet the needs of the target audience.